 Chadwick Boseman (1972-2020), the iconic American actor, dies at 43 on Friday, August 28, 2020.
-He was a hardworking star who struggled for four years with colon cancer, but life betrayed.
-Stars from all over the globe are mourning over the major loss.
+He was a hardworking star who struggled for four years with colon cancer, but life was betrayed.
+Stars from all over the globe are mourning the major loss.
 Twitter confirmed his last tweet announcing the world about this sad news

 Chadwick Boseman (1972-2020), the iconic American actor, dies at 43 on Friday, August 28, 2020.
-He was a hardworking star who struggled for four years with colon cancer, but life betrayed.
+He was a hardworking star who struggled for four years with colon cancer, but life was betrayed.

-Stars from all over the globe are mourning over the major loss.
+Stars from all over the globe are mourning the major loss.
 Twitter confirmed his last tweet announcing the world about this sad news is the most popular tweet ever.

 Most liked Tweet ever.